Alexander9673/GrowtopiaItemDatabase/README.md

 # Growtopia Coredata for Private Server
-Updated by notdark
+ Coredata Updated by notdark

-Only updated Coredata
+No winter fest item yet